 Approved Ruling: This QOC pertains to the post-review decision.
 For instance, if the Board decides the Replay Official improperly affirmed/reversed an on-field call, the QOC for the resulting ejection shall indicate the incorrectness of the Replay Official's decision (QOCN).

 c.
 Name of ejector.

 (1) Ejector classification as calling or secondary due to a crewmate designated as the calling umpire.

-a.
-All classifications in regards to calls that are upheld or overturned after umpire consultation shall revert to whichever umpire would have had primary responsibility (calling) had the consultation not occurred.
+a) All classifications in regards to calls that are upheld or overturned after umpire consultation or instant replay challenge shall revert to whichever umpire would have had primary responsibility (calling) had the consultation or challenge not occurred.

 Approved Ruling: A calling umpire is the umpire who has primary responsibility for a play and makes the original call on the field.
 In the event of a live ball appeal play (such as a check swing appeal), in which a play is instantaneously appealed AND the decision of the appellate umpire shall regularly prevail AND the ball remains live during this appeal process (excepting a ball which becomes dead for reasons other than to execute this appeal), the call of the appealing umpire shall be judged secondary to the call of the appellate umpire, which shall be deemed the primary call.

 g.
 Reason for ejection is a pseudo points altering variable, which is primarily considered an inalterable variable under Rule 6-3.
 It may be challenged but may also be reviewed at any time under Rule 6-3 (see Rule 6-2-b-5).

 Eligible points inalterable variables for review during any seasonal phase include the following.